harmslab/topiary/docs/source/protocol.rst

       parameters (:code:`N`).
     + *dataframe.csv*: Current topiary dataframe.

-  + `topiary.find_best_model <topiary.raxml.html#topiary.raxml.model.find_best_model>`_
+  + Function: `topiary.find_best_model <topiary.raxml.html#topiary.raxml.model.find_best_model>`_

-+ :emph:`Generate a maximum-likelihood phylogenetic tree`.
-Uses RAxML-NG to find the maximum likelihood tree using the model determined in the previous step.
++ :emph:`Generate a maximum-likelihood gene tree`.
+Uses RAxML-NG to find the maximum likelihood gene tree using the model determined in the previous step.
 Starts inference from ten different parsimony trees and ten random trees, then optimizes the tree using default RAxML-NG moves (NR-FAST and SPR).
   This tree an example of "summary-tree.pdf" generated by this step.